bishalkumargupta/vsdiith_hacthron/README.md

 - [Acknowledgements](https://github.com/SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/edit/main/README.md#acknowledgements)
 - [References](https://github.com/SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/edit/main/README.md#references)

+## Abstract
+CMOS based Phase Frequency Detector and charge pump is being Simulated and recorded on 28nm technology.
+LPF is also being cascaded and being studied.
+Phase frequency Detector plays a most important role in a PLL.
+PFD decides the performance and accuracy of a PLL.
+Charge pump is also a major block for a PLL which translate frequency and phase into voltages used to tune VCO.
+PLL act as clock generator and is a non-linear feedback system that tracks the phase of the input signal and minimise the phase error at the local oscillator.
+PLL has a wide range of application in modern and conventional electronics and communication technologies, such as frequency synthesizers, FM and AM coherent demodulation analysis and more.
 ## Introduction

 Mixers find wide use in communication applications especially in up and down converter analog font ends.
 New applications such as Radio Frequency Integrated Circuits (RFIC) require low-power, low-cost single chip designs.
 This repository presents the design and simulation of Gilbert cell based mixer on CMOS 28nm technology.
 The design has been created on Synopsis [Custom Compiler](https://www.synopsys.com/implementation-and-signoff/custom-design-platform/custom-compiler.html) software and simulated using [PrimeWave](https://www.synopsys.com/implementation-and-signoff/ams-simulation/primewave.html) environment.